trailsangha/trailsangha.github.io/assets/libs/_README-libs.md

 Modules
 =======

-Beware! `/assets/modules` added to SASS load dirs in config, so keek Jekyll out by adding an underscore to SASS code (i.e. `_scss`).
+Beware! `/assets/modules` added to SASS load dirs in config, so keep Jekyll out by adding an underscore to SASS code (i.e. `_scss`).

 Included Modules